balajihariharan/PricingEngine/Readme.md

         groups different products that might come from different sources and in turn invokes service.List of Products could come from external APIs or by hitting Database or a flat file

-Maven is required to build this project,following maven command can be used to build the project.
+Maven is required to build this project,following maven command can be used to build the project

   `mvn clean install`

 * for Service usage,refer `PricingServiceImplTest`
 * for Wrapper usage refer `PricingServiceWrapperTest`